 Use and Reproduction

-Italy, Sophia Smith Collection, MS 324, Smith College Special Collections, Northampton, Massachusetts.
+Italy, Sophia Smith Collection of Women's History, MS 00324, Smith College Special Collections, Northampton, Massachusetts.